 Edmonton provided the infrastructure the operation needed.
 In this case, the largest stretch of urban parkland in North America and a centralized lake.

 Edmonton successfully hosted the ITU World Championships previously in 2001.

-An expected 40+ million television viewers from over 160 countries, will watch along as the world’s best triathletes compete.
+40+ million television viewers from over 160 countries eagerly watched the world’s best triathletes compete.